nvim-computercraft/ide-config/README.md

 Selene is an extensible Lua linter written in Rust, and Lua Language Server is the backend to the Lua plugin in VSCode (as well as being the de-facto language server for Lua in other editors and IDEs, such as Neovim and Emacs).

+You might also be interested in [StyLua](https://github.com/JohnnyMorganz/StyLua), a Lua formatter written in Rust.
+Its configuration is not included here because formatting configurations are typically highly opinionated.
 ## Usage

 Copy `cc-tweaked.yaml` and `selene.toml` to the root of your project.